bcgov/orgbook-bc-api-docs/docs/README.md

 }
 ```

 The current search results would contain all entity types that match or closely match an organization of interest.
-Appending the field name as a query parameter and the value as the query parameter value to the topic search (for example, `?category=entity_type::GP`) would narrow down search results only to organizations that are General Partnerships.
+Appending the field name as a query parameter and the value as the query parameter value to the topic search (for example, `'?category=entity_type::GP'`) would narrow down search results only to organizations that are General Partnerships.

 <!-- ### Organization credential verification -->
 <!-- ### Credential issuer search -->